 Look for Great Natural Light

 Big windows.
 That’s usually what it comes down to.
 Big windows that aren’t North facing.
 But beautiful historic buildings often lack huge glass windows.
 Weddings in magical old historic buildings often don’t have much light though, which does then make things much harder for the photographer.
-And although most good photographers would cope admirably it’s much better to have a photographer who is excelling themselves because they don’t have to worry about the light!
+Although, most good photographers would cope admirably, especially those who have knowledge of how to work in minimum light.
+A professional can also help in deciding on the best possible photoshoot spot in the wedding venue that can work for the duration of the wedding.
+However, it could be much better to have a photographer who is excelling themselves because they don’t have to worry about the light!

 That’s why venues like Cain Manor are so great.
 It’s a gorgeous country house with a huge modern barn-style music room that is licensed to hold ceremonies.
 The windows are floor to ceiling and your wedding photographer will not be disappointed at the wonderful light that they’ve got to work with!
 The quality of your wedding photos will be superb, and all your photographer has to do is focus on capturing the emotions of the ceremony.